 So we invest great efforts to protect the environment and minimize out environmental impact.

 To-date we have not had to scrap any vessels, however, we do recognize our fleet is ageing.
 We are in the process of evaluating to joining the Ship Recycling Transparency Initiative, and we support the Hong Kong convention on ship recycling.
-If selling our second hand vessels for onward trading, we are working to enforce a clause in our sales forms confirming that the next owner agrees to scrap the vessel responsibly.
+If selling our second-hand vessels for onward trading, we are working to enforce a clause in our sales forms confirming that the next owner agrees to scrap the vessel responsibly.

 As international trade expands, shipping traffic increased drastically.
 Many of the world’s busiest shipping lanes overlap with areas where whales feed and breed.
 When ships travel quickly through these areas, there is a high risk of collision, injury and death, as whales are often unable to get out of the ship’s path in time.
-To avoid whales from colliding our vessels, we instruct our operated and non-operated vessels to slow down in whale zones and seasons.
+To avoid whales from colliding our vessels, we instruct our operated and non-operated vessels to slow down/take the required precautions in whale zones and seasons.
 We also encourage our crews to report any whale collisions if they do occur basis the IWC ship strike database.
 And we review the statement of facts to improve our procedures whenever if these events do happen.